Do I need to offer my employees a Pension Plan?

 👍 Bottom line

-For most employers, it’s not difficult—more of an admin task than a legal hurdle.
-Once it’s set up, it largely runs in the background.
+For most employers, it’s not difficult.
+It is primarily an administrative task, and once set up, it largely runs in the background.

 Most Read